Automobile Liability Coverage

 Just remember that your Liability Coverage limits are the maximum dollar amounts that your insurance company will pay out on a claim.
 And if all you get are the state mandatory minimums and you are found at fault in a serious accident, you could be held financially liable for the difference.
 For example, if you total a $35,000 car but your Liability limits are set at $25,000, you might end up paying that remaining $10,000 out of pocket.

 Enter your ZIP code below to compare auto insurance rates.

 Secured with SHA-256 Encryption

 Choosing the Amount of Coverage that Is Right for Me

 While purchasing the minimum for liability insurance can be cheaper, take into consideration the intangible cost of peace of mind.
-With hospital fees, lawyer fees, and court fees being as expensive as they are, you’ll be happy to know that your own, personalized, insurance policy will be there to cushion the blow.
+With hospital fees, lawyer fees, and court fees being as expensive as they are, you’ll be less nervous behind the wheel if you can drive with the confidence that your insurance policy has you covered.

 Lastly, there are special high-limit policies called “Umbrella” insurance policies that go above and beyond the 100/300/100 suggestions made by most insurance companies.
 Some of these umbrella policies can cover you for as much as $5 million if you are somehow found liable for the damage or destruction of your home, your automobile, or your watercraft vehicle.
 If you happen to exceed the coverage limits on your regular Liability coverage, then having an umbrella policy could save you from financial ruin.

 Which level of liability insurance is right for you?
 Compare FREE insurance quotes with our online tool.